FLock: Federated Machine Learning on Blockchain

 Active token demand is encouraged through multifaceted approachs as follows, showing the value of circulating tokens within the ecosystem.

-in order to host winning models.
+2. Payment: Community members are able to access and utilise winning models which are trained and fine-tuned in AI Arena and FL Alliance, and hosted on AI Marketplace.
+End users enjoy rate limit in their access to such models based on their stake amount, beyond which they will be charged in $FLOCK as payment.
+On the other hand, model hosts need to stake $FLOCK in order to host winning models.
 They are able to customise whether and how to charge end users of these models.
 At inception phase, model hosts will receive part of the daily emission in order to incentivise their participation.
 Yet such incentives are expected to diminish over time.
 Overall, such design creates a sustainable and competitive environment in which demand and supply for cutting-edge models are dynamically balanced, fostering innovation and ensuring that the latest advancements continue to meet the evolving needs of the market.
 The payment mechanism also creates a non-negligible financial barrier in access to our models, thus helps mitigate potential DoS attacks from malicious participants.
 What is also note-worthy is that part of such payments will be burnt.
-This deflationary mechanism reduces the total token supply, potentially increasing the value of remaining tokens while ensuring that only serious participants engage in the network. - Governance Participation: Holding
+This deflationary mechanism reduces the total token supply, potentially increasing the value of remaining tokens while ensuring that only serious participants engage in the network.

 IV.
 FLock Incentive and Security